-(a) The Academic Standards Committee shall have jurisdiction to hear petitions as to:

-1. Reducing the two-year waiting period for application for readmission set forth in Academic Regulation 5.2 to a period of no less than one year.
-Any reduction approved under this Academic Regulation has no other effect upon the application for readmission.

-2. Allowing students who are academically dismissed in accord with Academic Regulation 5.1 (a) to seek a one-semester Probationary period provided that the student's cumulative grade point average is 1.30 or higher.

-3. Allowing students who are academically dismissed in accord with Academic Regulation 5.1(b) to seek a one-semester Probationary period provided that the student's cumulative grade point average is 1.80 or higher.

-4. Allowing students who are academically dismissed in accord with Academic Regulation 5.1(c) to seek a one-semester Probationary period provided that the student's cumulative grade point average is 2.00 or higher.

-(b) Except for the right to seek a probationary period under Academic Regulation 5.3(a), the dismissal of any student for failure to achieve the requisite cumulative grade point average is not subject to petition to the Academic Standards Committee.

-(c) Petitions seeking relief pursuant to Academic Regulation 5.3(a)(2) - (4) shall be granted only upon a showing that

-(1) the student experienced substantial hardship caused by extraordinary and unforeseeable circumstances,

-(2) the factors that contributed to the student's insufficient academic performance no longer exist, and (3) there is a reasonable likelihood that the student will attain the requisite cumulative grade point at the end of the Probationary period.
-(2.0 for students who enrolled prior to the Summer of 2015 and 2.25 for students who enroll in the Summer of 2015 or thereafter).

-(d) Petitions seeking relief pursuant to Academic Regulation 5.3(a)(1) will be granted only upon a showing that the factors specified in Academic Regulations 5.3(c)(1) and (2) have been met.

-(e) A rebuttable presumption shall exist to the effect that the rules in Academic Regulation 5 apply in all particulars to the petitioning student.
-The burden is on the petitioning student to show by clear and convincing evidence that the faculty could not have reasonably intended these rules to apply to the petitioning student's circumstances.

-(f) Because of the relief available to the student to withdraw from courses under Academic Regulation 3, issues of health, family situation or employment demands upon the student shall not normally be considered as substantial hardship.

-(g) The Academic Standards Committee may not extend relief beyond granting a one semester probationary period to commence with either the Fall or Spring semester.

-(h) A student who receives notice of academic dismissal during any term, including a Summer term, in which the student is enrolled for any courses, will be deregistered from those courses in accord with the procedures set forth in the Note to Academic Regulation 5.2 (b).
-If qualified, the student may petition for a one semester probationary period to commence the following semester, excluding any Summer, pursuant to Academic Regulation 5.3(a)(2) - (4).

-(i) The right to petition for a probationary semester set forth in Academic Regulation 5.3(a) may be exercised only once.
-If a student fails to attain a cumulative grade point average of at least 2.0 (2.25 for students who enroll in the Summer of 2015 or thereafter) by the end of the Probationary semester or if the student's cumulative grade point average falls below 2.0 (2.25 for students who enroll in the Summer of 2015 or thereafter) in any subsequent semester, the student shall be dismissed.
+- (a) The Academic Standards Committee shall have jurisdiction to hear petitions as to: - 1.
+Reducing the two-year waiting period for application for readmission set forth in Academic Regulation 5.2 to a period of no less than one year.
+Any reduction approved under this Academic Regulation has no other effect upon the application for readmission. - 2.
+Allowing students who are academically dismissed in accord with Academic Regulation 5.1 (a) to seek a one-semester Probationary period provided that the student's cumulative grade point average is 1.30 or higher. - 3.
+Allowing students who are academically dismissed in accord with Academic Regulation 5.1(b) to seek a one-semester Probationary period provided that the student's cumulative grade point average is 2.00 or higher. - (b) Except for the right to seek a probationary period under Academic Regulation 5.3(a), the dismissal of any student for failure to achieve the requisite cumulative grade point average is not subject to petition to the Academic Standards Committee. - (c) Petitions seeking relief pursuant to Academic Regulation 5.3(a)(2) (3) shall be granted only upon a showing that - (1) the student experienced substantial hardship caused by extraordinary and unforeseeable circumstances, - (2) the factors that contributed to the student's insufficient academic performance no longer exist, and - (3) there is a reasonable likelihood that the student will attain the requisite cumulative grade point at the end of the Probationary period (2.25 gpa). - (d) Petitions seeking relief pursuant to Academic Regulation 5.3(a)(1) will be granted only upon a showing that the factors specified in Academic Regulations 5.3(c)(1) and (2) have been met. - (e) A rebuttable presumption shall exist to the effect that the rules in Academic Regulation 5 apply in all particulars to the petitioning student.
+The burden is on the petitioning student to show by clear and convincing evidence that the faculty could not have reasonably intended these rules to apply to the petitioning student's circumstances. - (f) Because of the relief available to the student to withdraw from courses under Academic Regulation 3, issues of health, family situation or employment demands upon the student shall not normally be considered as substantial hardship. - (g) The Academic Standards Committee may not extend relief beyond granting a one semester probationary period to commence with either the Fall or Spring semester. - (h) A student who receives notice of academic dismissal during any term, including a Summer term, in which the student is enrolled for any courses, will be deregistered from those courses in accord with the procedures set forth in the Note to Academic Regulation 5.2 (b).
+If qualified, the student may petition for a one semester probationary period to commence the following semester, excluding any Summer, pursuant to Academic Regulation 5.3(a)(2) (3). - (i) The right to petition for a probationary semester set forth in Academic Regulation 5.3(a) may be exercised only once.
+If a student fails to attain a cumulative grade point average of at least 2.25 by the end of the Probationary semester or if the student's cumulative grade point average falls below 2.25 in any subsequent semester, the student shall be dismissed.
 That dismissal is not subject to petition to the Academic Standards Committee.

-5.3.1 - Petitions of Master of Legal Studies' (MLS) Students
+5.3.1 - Petitions of Master of Legal Studies' (M.L.S.)
+Students